scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 * In the navigation pane, Select **Internet Gateways**
 * From the list on **Internet Gateways**, select the checkbox of the internet gateway you created.
 * To detach the internet gateway from VPC before deleting it follow the below steps.
-    * Select **Detach from VPC** option from the **Actions** dropdown menu on the top right section of the list to detach internet gateway from VPC before deleting it.
+    * Select **Detach from VPC** option from the **Actions** dropdown menu on the top right section of the list to detach the internet gateway from VPC before deleting it.
     * On the pop-up displayed, select the **Detach internet gateway** button.
 * Select **Delete Internet gateway** from the **Actions** dropdown menu.
 * On the pop-up displayed, type `delete` in the **To confirm the deletion, type delete in the field:** input field.